EvanSpangler/evanspangler.github.io/content/about.md

 ## Delivering Reliable Technology Solutions

-Evan Spangler Consulting provides comprehensive IT and technology solutions for organizations with complex requirements.
-With nearly a decade of experience across federal, startup, and enterprise environments, we deliver everything from cloud infrastructure to custom embedded systems.
+We provide comprehensive IT and technology solutions for organizations with complex requirements.
+With over a decade of experience across federal, startup, and enterprise environments, we deliver everything from cloud infrastructure to custom embedded systems.

 ## Our Approach

-Technology challenges vary dramatically across organizations.
-What works in a federal environment differs from startup needs, and enterprise solutions don't always fit specialized requirements.
-We draw from diverse experience to match solutions to your actual needs.
+Technology challenges vary across organizations.
+Federal environments have different requirements than startups, and enterprise solutions don't always fit specialized needs.
+We draw from diverse experience to match solutions to your specific situation.

 **Complete Solutions** - We don't just advise, we implement.
 From initial architecture through deployment and ongoing support, we deliver working systems.

 **Proven Expertise** - Background includes Oracle Cloud Infrastructure cross-domain solutions, Navy simulation systems integration, military aviation embedded systems, and enterprise technology transformation.

-**Practical Engineering** - Focus on systems that work reliably in production.
-Infrastructure-as-Code, automation, proper monitoring, and realistic disaster recovery.
+**Practical Engineering** - Focus on systems that work reliably in production: Infrastructure-as-Code, automation, proper monitoring, and realistic disaster recovery.

 **Diverse Capabilities** - Cloud infrastructure, custom electronics, physical security systems, DevOps automation, compliance implementation, and systems integration.
 We solve varied technical problems.